ralphjsmit/filament/packages/actions/docs/01-overview.md

 This is useful for authorization of certain actions to only users who have permission.

+<UtilityInjection set="actions" version="4.x">As well as allowing static values, the `visible()` and `hidden()` methods also accept functions to dynamically calculate them.
+You can inject various utilities into the functions as parameters.</UtilityInjection>

 ### Disabling a button

 If you want to disable a button instead of hiding it, you can use the `disabled()` method: